squirrel-sql-client/squirrel-sql-code/sql12/test/readme.txt

            performing some integration test.

  * docs - documents that describe the testing process and testing results

- * external - integration tests that require some external (non-mocked) resource such as the filesystem or a database.

  * jfctests - integration tests that run a particular GUI component for the purpose of testing that component in isolation from SQuirreL.